<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Accessibility for Ontarians with Disabilities Act (AODA)

-The Accessibility for Ontarians with Disabilities Act (AODA) and the Canadian Human Rights Act (CHRA) have a shared goal of safeguarding the rights of people with disabilities in Canada.
+Both the Accessibility for Ontarians with Disabilities Act (AODA) and the Canadian Human Rights Act (CHRA) aim at safeguarding the rights of people with disabilities in Canada.
 However, there are significant differences between the two laws regarding their scope, enforcement, and accessibility requirements.

 The CHRA is a federal law that applies to all Canadians, including public and private organizations, whereas the AODA is a provincial law that applies only to entities operating in Ontario.
 The CHRA aims to eliminate discrimination in various areas, such as employment, housing, and services, while the AODA specifically targets barriers to accessibility in transportation, customer service, employment, and information and communication.